 Second Round (First year, transfer, and continuing CSULB students)

 - March 15 - Application opens

-- June 1 - Deadline for completed application and Letters of Recommendation
+- June 1 - Application closes (Deadline for completed application and recommendation)

 Applying for Spring Program Admittance

 - November 15 - Application opens